SharifWaqas/safestep/README.md

 # Docker

-Docker is part of the planned local development environment for SafeStep.
+SafeStep includes a Dockerized local development environment for the backend and PostgreSQL.

 The initial Docker architecture is intentionally limited to the backend and PostgreSQL: